rafaelmagic/home-assistant-autohotkey/README.md

 Type: notepad

 Paste this code:

-'#Requires AutoHotkey v2.0
+` #Requires AutoHotkey v2.0

-MsgBox "✅ AutoHotkey v2 is working!"'
+MsgBox "✅ AutoHotkey v2 is working!" `

 Save it as test.ahk on your desktop